Voting in Nebraska

 Early Voting In Nebraska

-Nebraska offers in-person early voting.
+Nebraska offers early voting.
 No excuse is needed to vote early.
-Early voting begins 30 days before a primary or general election and 15 days before all other elections.
-The day before the election is the last day to vote early in person.
+Early voting begins 35 days prior to a primary or general election and 15 days for all other elections and ends the day before an election.

 Primary Elections In Nebraska